-Twisting his wrist, the jelly knife in hand pointed out across the field to the eastern sky.
+Twisting his wrist, the trembling jelly knife in his hand pointed out across the field toward the eastern sky.
 "The comet is getting really close to the sun now."

 "Yes, the newspapers are giving it a lot of attention.
 Some say it's an omen of death for a nobleman.
 Others say it means an eminent attack of heavenly beings upon the callous inhabitants of earth.
 Reporters for the Prophet are interviewing different centaurs for opinions.
 There is a great ongoing debate about the comet, what it means, and what might happen."

 "Well, according to an astronomy website, the orbit will end and the comet will fall into the sun.
 This is the last time that comet will ever be seen."

 "What a shame, it's such a beautiful sight.
 So bright, and the two tails fan out like giant silver feathers."

 There was mostly silence between them as they ate breakfast and listened to the dawn of a new day.
 The stars were slowly fading from view and the birds were beginning to sing in the trees.